takluyver/svglib/README.txt

 <http://en.wikipedia.org/wiki/Gallery_of_sovereign_state_flags>`_
 for test purposes (some of them hinting at more work to be done).

-This release changes the license from GPL 3 to LGPL 3, introduces tiny bug fix reported by Harald Armin Massa and adapts to changed URLs for Wikipedia SVG flags used for test purposes.
+This release adds support for opacity.

 Features